apndx/DenMaker/Documentation/week_report_5.md

 ### Next week

 I will see what is slowing down the entrace making.
-I will continue implementation and testing documents.
+I will continue implementation and testing documents and also user manual.
 I will finish my own array list and make a random generator, and also start using these.
 I will continue testing, and also test performance with the new datastructures.